A data-driven method for parametric PDE Eigenvalue Problems using Gaussian Process with different covariance functions: Parametric eigenvalue problems

 where we assume the existence of the following Hilbert triplet $V\subset H\simeq H'\subset V'$.

-We seek to solve the following problem: for all $\bm{\mu} \in \mathcal{M}$, find real eigenvalues $\lambda(\bm{\mu})$ and non-vanishing eigenfunctions $u(\bm{\mu})\in V$ such that
+We seek to solve the following problem: for all $\bm{\mu} \in \mathcal{M}$, find real eigenvalues $\lambda(\bm{\mu})$ and non-vanishing eigenfunctions $u(\bm{\mu})\in V$ such that:

 To ensure that all eigenvalues have finite-dimensional eigenspaces, we make the following assumptions so that we have only a compact solution operator.
-First, we require that V is compact in H. Second, for all $\bm{\mu} \in \mathcal{M}$, the bilinear form $a(\cdot,\cdot;\bm{\mu})$ must be elliptic in $V$, while $b(\cdot,\cdot;\bm{\mu})$ must be equivalent to the inner product in $H$.
+First, we require that V is compact in H. Second, for all $\bm{\mu} \in \mathcal{M}$, the bilinear form $a(\cdot,\cdot;\bm{\mu})$ is elliptic in $V$, while $b(\cdot,\cdot;\bm{\mu})$ is equivalent to the inner product in $H$.

-For each $\bm{\mu} \in \mathcal{M}$, we only solve for $m_s$ high-fidelity eigensolutions, namely the eigenvalue and the associated eigenvector.
+For each $\bm{\mu} \in \mathcal{M}$, we compute our high-fidelity eigensolutions, namely the eigenvalues and their associated eigenvectors.
 We do this by discretizing using finite elements.
 In other words, we consider a finite-dimensional subspace $V_h\subset V$ of dimension $n_h$.
 Then, for all $\bm{\mu} \in \mathcal{M}$, we consider the eigensolutions for the following generalized eigenvalue problem: find the real eigenvalues $\lambda_h(\bm{\mu})$ and non-vanishing eigenfunctions $u_h(\bm{\mu})\in V_h$ such that